0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-25-Cyber Defenders - BlackEnergy.md

 0x89a0fda0 DumpIt.exe              276   1484      1       25      0      0 2023-02-13 18:29:08 UTC+0000
 ```

-we will notices that they are 25 process but we need only the active process. so we have 19 process only since that they are 6 process has been termiinated (taskmgr.exe, rootkit.exe, cmd.exe, notepad.exe, notepad.exe, notepad.exe).
+we will notice that they are 25 processes but we need only the active process. so we have 19 processes only since that they are 6 processes have been terminated (taskmgr.exe, rootkit.exe, cmd.exe, notepad.exe, notepad.exe, notepad.exe).

 Flag : <span style="color: #909090">19</span>